TOC (auto-generated)

 Purchaser payment notification

-A conveyancer can complete and submit the Purchaser payment notification application on behalf of clients for a fee without being registered with the TPB as a tax agent or an Australian legal practitioner because the TPB is of the view that the form no longer contains questions that involves the provision of tax agent services.
+A conveyancer can complete and submit the Purchaser payment notification application form on behalf of clients for a fee without being registered with the TPB as a tax agent or an Australian legal practitioner.
+The TPB is of the view that this form does not contain questions that involve the provision of tax agent services.

 Summary of the requirements under the TASA and options available to conveyancers (that are not Australian legal practitioners)